goldenbergs/bkraj/content/home/about.md

 +++

 # Biography
-I am a vector ecologist and microbiologist in the Laboratory of Malaria and Vector Research at the NIH.
-I earned my doctorate in microbiology at Colorado State University studying the use of ivermectin as a malaria control measure in West Africa.
-My current work focuses on the dry-season persistence mechanisms of *Anopheles* spp. mosquitoes in Mali.
+I am a vector ecologist and microbiologist who is broadly interested in medical entomology that never strays too far from natural systems.
+My doctorate work was on the development of tools to help study the use of ivermectin as a malaria control measure in West Africa (Senegal, Liberia, and Burkina Faso), and my current work focuses on the dry-season persistence mechanisms of *Anopheles* spp. mosquitoes in Mali.
 Outside of work I like to ski, rock climb, and fly fish (past times of all Montanans...).